microsoft/genaiops-promptflow-template/docs/Azure_devops_how_to_setup.md

 ## Create an Azure DevOps Variable Group

-Create a new variable group `llmops_platform_dev_vg` ([follow the documentation](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=classic)) with the following variable:
+Create a new variable group `llmops_platform_dev_vg` ([follow the documentation](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=classic)) with the following variables:

 - AZURE_RM_SVC_CONNECTION: the name of service connection created in previous step.
+- rg_name: Name of the resource group containing the Azure ML Workspace
+- ws_name: Name of the Azure ML Workspace
+- kv_name: Name of the Key Vault associated with the Azure ML Workspace

 ![Variable group](./images/variable-group.png)